 There are five main categories of a kitchen remodel to consider before you get started: flooring, cabinets, counters, fixtures and finishes, and additions.

 While each category plays a major role in the overall price of your kitchen remodel, homeowners should be careful when selecting cabinets.
-There are many options available and it’s easy to find yourself with a high-cost, luxury option that doesn’t provide the ROI you expect.
+There are many options available and it’s easy to find yourself with a high-cost, luxury option that doesn’t provide the return on investment (ROI) you expect.

 The 4 Tiers of Kitchen Cabinets